Mountain God

 Mountain Gods (山神) are Asian tutelary deities associated with mountains.
-They are related to landlord deities and tudigongs and City Gods.
+They are related to dizhu shen, tudigongs and City Gods.

-They are well-known in Korea and some prominent Chinese mountains have shrines to similar deities in the Daoist traditions, called Shanshen.
+They are well known in Korea and some prominent Chinese mountains have shrines to similar deities in the Daoist traditions, called Shanshen.

 The Japanese equivalent is the Yama-no-Kami (山の神; also pronounced as yamagami) and the Vietnamese equivalent is Sơn thần (山神).

-Houtu is the overlord of all the Tudigongs ("Lord of Local Land"), Sheji ("the State"), Shan Shen ("God of Mountains"), City Gods ("God of Local City"), and landlord gods worldwide.
+Houtu is the overlord of all the Tudigongs ("Lord of Local Land"), Sheji ("the State"), Shan Shen ("God of Mountains"), City Gods ("God of Local City"), and dizhu shen worldwide.

 China

 In China, legends about Shanshen (山神) have a long history.
 The Classic of Mountains and Seas (山海经), which was written more than 2,000 years ago, has already recorded various legends about Shanshen; specifically the Wuzang Shanjing (五藏山经) part contains a detailed description of the appearance of the mountain gods.
 The Taiping Guangji (太平广记) also contains the story of Dayu, who imprisoned the Shangzhang clan and the Dulu clan, among other Shanshen.

 Ancient Chinese people worshipped mountains by deifying them.
 From the Shanshen's title to see the mountain god worship is extremely complex, all kinds of ghosts and spirits are attached to the mountain.
 Eventually, the names and differences of the various ghosts and spirits disappeared, or they merged with each other.
 It evolved into a situation where the main peaks of each region were inhabited by personalised Shanshens.
 According to the Law of Sacrifices in the Confucian classic Book of Rites, "the mountains, forests, valleys and hills, which can produce clouds, provide wind and rain, and see monsters, are all called gods."
 When Emperor Yu and Shun had the sacrificial system of "looking at the mountains and rivers, all over the gods", legend has it that Shun had a tour of Mount Tai, Mount Heng, Mount Hua and Mount Heng.
 Successive generations of the Son of Heaven Zen carry out sacrifices to heaven and earth, and also to the gods of the mountains.
 Most of the mountain sacrifices were made with jade and jade buried in the ground, and there were also the sacrificial methods of "casting" and "hanging", whereby offerings of chickens, goats, pigs or jade were thrown into the valleys or hung in the treetops.

 The deities of the Five Sacred Mountains of China are collectively known as Wuyue Dadi [zh] (五嶽大帝, lit.
 Great Kings of the Five Sacred Mountains):